sergoh/devlo-blog/content/tutorials/docker-image-packer-ansible.md

 Title: Dockerfile with Packer and Ansible Installed
 Date: 2023-06-06
 Modified: 2023-06-06
-Tags: docker, packer, ansible, devops, cicd, docker-compose, automation, bash, hashicorp, ami, aws, machine-image, infrastructure-as-code, images, img, dockerfile
+Tags: docker, packer, ansible, devops, cicd, docker-compose, automation, bash, hashicorp, ami, aws, machine-image, infrastructure-as-code, images, img, dockerfile, github, github-actions, actions
 Slug: create-docker-image-with-packer-and-ansible
 Author: Miguel Lopez
 Summary: Create a Docker Image with Packer + Ansible installed.
 This is useful for creating a Docker Image that can be used for CI/CD pipelines.